CatalogueOfLife/portal/README.md

 Icons are font awesome and can be browsed at https://fontawesome.com/icons?d=gallery&m=free

 ## Example pages
-To get started there is a couple of [./tree/master/articles/examples](example pages).
+To get started there is a couple of [example pages](./tree/master/articles/examples).
 When copying them make sure to change the yaml frontmatter.
 In particular the `noindex` which excludes the page from being indexed by Google and search engines.
 They are also available on the website at /articles/examples/intro.